Fiddler Andrew Finn Magill can’t quite put his finger on what first interested him in the instrument. He just knows he loves it.

 You’ve said in the past that being a composer is like being an inventor.
 How so?

 “When I compose, I am constantly experimenting with ideas and seeing what works musically.
 Through repeated trial and error, I eventually hit that ‘eureka’ moment where it just musically makes sense in a way I had never thought of before.
 To me that’s a form of invention.
 The rush I feel when I compose something that excites me, I have to imagine that’s what any inventor feels when they finally create that ‘something’ they’ve spent so many hours trying to create.
 Another similarity to invention is how many hours are needed to arrive at that ‘eureka moment.’
 I spend way more time tossing out ideas that don’t work than writing down the ideas that do work.
-It’s that process, however grueling at times, that I actually enjoy.”Tags: arts, events, guest artist recital, guest artists, music, world music
+It’s that process, however grueling at times, that I actually enjoy.”Tags: arts, events, guest artist recital, guest artists, music, performing arts, world music